Skip to main content

 Response Envelope

 V2 uses a consistent envelope.
 Tracing identifiers live in response headers, not in the JSON body.
-This is a deliberate break from v1.

 Success